-Since this study will be conducted with a very limited budget, it could be difficult to include many other important questions and variable that could help the study more.
-Another limitation could be, since the study was conducted inside the hospital there will be the possibilities of social desirability bias In order to minimize this bias the respondents will fill the questionnaire in a separate room.
+Since this study is conducted with a very limited budget, it made difficult to include many other important questions and variable that could help the study more.
+Another limitation is, since the study was conducted inside the hospital there have been the possibilities of social desirability bias In order to minimize this bias the respondents has filled the questionnaire in a separate room.